apietrelli/myVCF/docs/setup.rst

   #CHROM	POS	ID	REF	ALT	QUAL	FILTER	INFO	FORMAT	Sample1
   1	762273	rs3115849	G	A	123.7	LowQual	AC=2;AF=1;AN=2;Func_ensGene=ncRNA_exonic;Gene_ensGene=ENSG00000225880;GeneDetail_ensGene=.;ExonicFunc_ensGene=.
 GT:AD:DP:GQ:PL	1/1:0,63:63:99:1550,188,0

-This is a VCF part in which we have 1 genotyped sample (Sample1) for one mutation.
+This is part of VCF file in which we have 1 genotyped sample (Sample1) for one mutation.

 - For **Annovar** annotated VCFs, the mandatory field within the file would be: